Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R7 250, in theory, should be just a bit faster than the GeForce GTX 860M overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R7 250 should be a little bit faster than the GeForce GTX 860M overall. (explain)

-Texel RateThe GeForce GTX 860M is much (approximately 219%) better at texture filtering than the Radeon R7 250. (explain)
+Texel RateThe GeForce GTX 860M will be a lot (approximately 219%) better at texture filtering than the Radeon R7 250. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison